CrisRonda/graphql-express/README.md

 5. Fork and enjoy!

 # Font end
-I had create an example with Angular you can fork project
+I created an example with Angular, you can fork the project [in my other repo](https://github.com/CrisRonda/dbz-angular)

 <img style="margin: 16px 0 4px" src='https://media.giphy.com/media/YroplJPYSFRdAug1YC/giphy.gif'/>